 - Screen for the dangerous compounds PMA and PMMA, which are sometimes sold as MDMA.

-- Test for heroin and other opiates (along with Marquis and Mecke), and rule out less desirable and more dangerous opioids (such as fentanyl, U-4770 and others).
+- Test for heroin and other opiates (along with Marquis and Mecke).

 - Screen for cuts in ketamine, as this test doesn’t change colors with pure ketamine.

 Test Kit Includes:

 - Bottle with testing fluid